Kochen-Specker Contextuality: Advanced topics and methods

-In addition to the Lov\'asz number, two other graph-theoretic quantities are central in the discussion on correlations bounds in different theories: the {\it independence number}, $\alpha$, and the {\it fractional packing number}, $\alpha^*$.
-The former is defined as the cardinality of the maximal independent set of a graph, which can be interpreted as the maximum number of ``ones'', i.e., logical ``true'', that can be assigned to a set of vertices without violating the exclusivity condition, namely
+In addition to the Lov\'asz number, two other graph-theoretical quantities are central to the discussion on correlation bounds in different theories: the independence number $\alpha$ and the fractional packing number $\alpha^*$.
+The former is defined as the cardinality of the maximal independent set of a graph, which can be interpreted as the maximum number of $1$'s, i.e., as logically true, that can be assigned to a set of vertices without violating the exclusivity condition, namely

-In terms of NCHV theories with additional exclusivity constraints (NCHV+E) discussed in Sec.~\ref{sssec:NCHVE}, $\alpha$ can be interpreted as the maximum of deterministic assignments that respects the exclusivity condition, namely, that two adjacent vertices cannot be assigned both the value ``$1$''.
+In terms of the NCHV models with additional exclusivity constraints (NCHV+E) discussed in Sec.~\ref{sssec:NCHVE}, $\alpha$ can be interpreted as the maximum of deterministic assignments that respects the exclusivity condition, namely, that two adjacent vertices cannot both be assigned the value $1$.